prashantbaher/tcc-blog/_drafts/create-circle-by-radius.md

 *ZC* : Z coordinate of the circle center point

-*XP* : X coordinate of the point on the circle perimeter

-*YP* : Y coordinate of the point on the circle perimeter

-*ZP* : Z coordinate of the point on the circle perimeter
+*Radius* : Radius of the circle

-In the above code sample I have used (0, 0, 0) for start point.
+In the above code sample I have used origin point (0, 0, 0) for circle center point.

-This is origin of sketch hence I start line from origin.
+This is origin of sketch hence I use center point at origin.

-For End point I used (0, 2, 0) which is 2 point distance in Y-direction or vertical direction.
+For Radius of Center, I used 1 meter as value.

 ### NOTE